vedika-lende/K-Means-Clustering-ML-Project/README.md

-# K Means Clustering Using Python
+# K Means Clustering Using Live Dataset

 ## Project Overview
 This project demonstrates the implementation of the K Means Clustering algorithm using Python and Machine Learning libraries.
 The goal of this project is to group similar data points into clusters using unsupervised learning techniques.